Nju9una/SA.01-WK1-Code-Challenge/README.md

 About the Author
 Name: Patrick Maina
-Contact: Feel free to shoot me an email at mpatricknjuguna02@gmail.com if you have any questions or just want to say hi!
+Contact: Feel free to send me an email at mpatricknjuguna02@gmail.com if you have any questions.

 License
 This repository is licensed under the MIT License.
 So feel free to use it for your assignments or anything else you need.